dominickj-tdi/couchdb-python/README.rst

 =============================

-**This is a fork or the `original`_ Python CouchDB Library.
+**This is a fork of the Python CouchDB Library.
 The old library is no longer fully compatible with the current version of couchdb.
-This is a work in progress as the underlying code looks like it will probably need major updates.**

-Original `documentation`_
+This was intended as a major "Remodeling" of the library so to speak, though I never actually finished it.
+Like the original author before me, I decided maintining this fork was no longer woth the effort and switched to the python-cloudant library, available on PyPi.
+That library has official support for connecting to CouchDB servers, not just Cloudant servers.
+It's not a drop-in replacement by any means, but the APIs are actually quite similar for most tasks, so conversion is fairly straitforward.**

 Unlike the original, which encompasses a range of tools and utilities, this library focuses only on being a CouchDB client for Python.
 Much or the functionality from the original library is available in Fauxton, and that which isn't (Such as the Python view server) I feel would be better as a serperate project.

 We also modernize the library, dropping support for Python 2 and legacy versions of CouchDB

-**Please note that this is very much a work in progress in modernizing this library.
-The basics seem to all be functioning for me now, but it is far from being done or well tested.
-Please feel free to use and to help fix bugs!
-But be aware some things are almost certainly still broken.**

 In-Progress Tasks
 -----------------